 The Border Wait Time app makes it easier for travelers to plan their trip across the border.
 The app provides estimated wait times and open lane status at land ports of entry allowing travelers to make an informed decision of where and when to cross the border.
 Wait times for pedestrian and passenger and commercial vehicle crossings are broken down by lane type (standard, SENTRI, NEXUS, FAST, Ready Lane, etc.).
 Travelers can download the app for free from Apple’s App Store and Google Play.

-CBP One™ is a mobile application that serves as a single portal to a variety of CBP services.
-Through a series of guided questions, the app directs each type of user to the appropriate services based on their needs.
+CBP Home is a mobile application that grants you access to a variety of services provided by U.S. Customs and Border Protection (CBP).
+Through a series of guided questions, the app directs you to the appropriate services based on your needs.

 Civics Test Study Tools